container-storage-interface/community/README.md

 # Community

-The Container Storage Interface (CSI) Community Reporsitory contains community related content that applies to all repositories in the CSI org.
+The Container Storage Interface (CSI) Community Repository contains community related content that applies to all repositories in the CSI org.

 ## Meeting